mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 on the location.

 However, online meetings do not provide an equivalent opportunity to socialize.
-Despite significant investment in tools to foster hallway conversations, participation was lower than at an in-person meeting, whether due to ignorance of the tool, dislike of the tool, or a preference for the amusements of home (including sleep) over hallway interactions.
+Despite significant investment in tools to foster hallway conversations, many did not use those tools, whether due to ignorance of them, dislike of the tools, or a preference for the amusements of home (including sleep) over hallway interactions.

 There was a slight decrease in submission of new (-00) drafts during 2020 and 2021, although the overall number of draft submissions remained stable, which